-- In August of 1974 the Government announced a program expected to lead to several relatively small industry constructed demonstration projects. - Gas centrifuge technology has not yet been applied on a production scale sufficient to permit full industry commitment to large plants.
+- .
+In August of 1974 the Government announced a program expected to lead to several relatively small industry constructed demonstration projects. - .
+Gas centrifuge technology has not yet been applied on a production scale sufficient to permit full industry commitment to large plants.
 At least three companies are interested in undertaking private centrifuge enriching projects now which would be scaled up progressively from small demonstration modules to a capacity the economies of scale for centrifuge enriching are expected to be largely realized.
-These are expected to be 1/3 to 1/2 the capacity of the planned diffusic plant.
+These are expected to be 1/3 to 1/2 the capacity of the planned diffusion plant.

-- Government-industry cooperative arrangements similar to that required for the UEA diffusion project may be required. - A Request for Proposals for this program which extends and elaborates upon the earlier program is being issued today: - Proposals will be due on October 1, 1975 and it is the Government expectation that several proposals could be accepted to proceed more or less in parallel with each other and with the UEA project. - Proposers will describe their proposed project in detail, including plant design, size, location and schedules and specify the type and magnitude of Government support necessary to proceed. - Small initial modules, perhaps 200-300 thousand units per year could be in operation in the early 1980's with 2-3 million unit commercial scale plants achieved in the mid-1980's on a time frame consistent with the growth of the market. - .
-Centrifuge technology permits adding small capacity increments as required to closely follow market needs. - Proceeding with several centrifuge demonstration projects in the same time frame as the gaseous diffusion plant will furthe the objective of developing a private, competitive enriching industry and maintaining U.S. world leadership in this field.
+- A Request for Proposals for this program which extends and elaborates upon the earlier program is being issued today: - Proposals will be due on October 1, 1975 and it is the Government expectation that several proposals could be accepted to proceed more or less in parallel with each other and with the UEA project. - Proposers will describe their proposed project in detail, including plant design, size, location and schedules and specify the type and magnitude of Government support necessary to proceed. - Small initial modules, perhaps 200-300 thousand units per year could be in operation in the early 1980's with 2-3 million unit commercial scale plants achieved in the mid-1980's on a time frame consistent with the growth of the market. - Centrifuge technology permits adding small capacity increments as required to closely follow market needs. - Proceeding with several centrifuge demonstration projects in the same time frame as the gaseous diffusion plant will furthe the objective of developing a private, competitive enriching industry and maintaining U.S. world leadership in this field.